robert e howard:

 antolin gibson

-[ + links to podcasts: The Hour of the Dragon - Skulls in the Stars - The Pool of the Black One - The Shadow Kingdom - The Tower of the Elephant The God in the Bowl -
+[ + links to podcasts: The Hour of the Dragon - Skulls in the Stars - The Pool of the Black One - The Shadow Kingdom - The Tower of the Elephant and The Tower of the Elephant - Revisited -

 Here's another piece from the author of Out of the Silent Planet Overview and The Worlds of Edgar Rice Burroughs...this time focused upon colourful planet Earth...